FREQUENTLY ASKED QUESTIONS

 What films are eligible for the St Kilda Film Festival competition?

 Only Australian entries are eligible for the St Kilda Film Festival competition.
 International entries will not be accepted for competition.
 St Kilda Film Festival is open to all film genres.
 If you are unsure if your film is eligible, please call Festival staff on 03 9209 6490 or email firstname.lastname@example.org.

 What length of film may be submitted?

-As the St Kilda Film Festival is now Academy accredited, all films submitted must be no longer than 40 minutes.
-This includes credits.
+As the St Kilda Film Festival is Academy accredited, all films submitted must be no longer than 40 minutes, inclusive of credits.

 Can I submit a work in progress?

 Works in progress may be entered.
-Indicate work in progress status clearly on the preview tape and advise of expected completion date.
+Please indicate work in progress status clearly on the preview file/DVD and advise of expected completion date on your entry form.

 What material should I submit?

 - Entry form completed, payment completed and form submitted

 - If you do not upload a preview copy of your film, a DVD needs to be provided (please ensure DVD is not copy-protected, as multiple copies may need to be made for judging)